tsinis/sealed_world/packages/sealed_currencies/README.md

 - **Rich data**: This package offers far more data than any other package + tons of translations (all GlobalMaterialLocalizations and GlobalCupertinoLocalizations locales and more).
 - **Type-safe**: The contracts and types in this package are very strong, ensuring that your code is strongly typed and well-defined.
 - **High code coverage**: The code in this package has a high level of coverage, providing confidence in its reliability and stability.
+- **Industry adopted**: This package is actively used in production by numerous European companies, ensuring its efficacy and robustness in real-world scenarios.
 - **MIT License**: This package and sources are released under the MIT license, which is a permissive license that allows users to use, modify, and distribute the code with minimal restrictions.
 The MIT license is considered better than most other open-source licenses because it provides flexibility and allows users to incorporate the code into their projects without worrying about legal implications.

 ### Additional information